 - Pediatric specialists.
 Children and teens with bipolar disorder can come to Mayo Clinic in Minnesota for diagnosis and treatment.
 Because pediatric bipolar disorder often coexists with other childhood psychiatric conditions, Mayo's child and adolescent psychiatrists work with doctors in other specialties to do a comprehensive evaluation.

 - Latest research.
-Mayo Clinic scientists conduct research to understand and identify the genetic basis and brain-imaging patterns for bipolar disorder.
-Their goal is to develop better and more-targeted drug treatment options, based on variations in genetic makeup and brain metabolism.
+Mayo Clinic scientists conduct research to understand and identify the neuroanatomical and molecular changes in bipolar disorder.
+Their goal is to develop better and more-targeted drug treatment options, based on variations in brain imaging patterns, brain metabolism and genetic and epigenetic makeup.
+Functional brain imaging is not yet standard clinical practice.
+There are times when an MRI scan will be requested in the context of a consultation in the Depression Center.

 Mayo Clinic in Rochester, Minn., is ranked among the Best Hospitals for psychiatry by U.S. News & World Report.